 Homework in K-4 focuses on skills mastery.
-Home reading and rote learning of basic facts assist students to master the basic skills required to successfully participate in literacy and numeracy-based tasks at school.
+Home reading and rote learning of basic facts assist students master the basic skills required to successfully participate in literacy and numeracy-based tasks at school.
 The badge system, beginning in Year 1, allows students some choice in their learning as well as incentives and recognition for achievement.
 This approach encourages high student engagement and self-directed learning.

-Year 3 Homework Requirements
+Year 4 Homework Requirements

-- Daily Home Reading (compulsory)
+Daily Home Reading (compulsory)

-- Maths Mastery Badges (compulsory)
+Maths Mastery Badges (compulsory)

-- Mathletics (compulsory)
+Mathletics (compulsory)

-- Enrichment Projects (optional)